Blinken meets with Arab officials, calls for ‘enduring end’ to Gaza crisis

 Instead of calling for an end to the war, the Biden administration has worked to secure a pause in hostilities to allow the release of captives taken from Israel on October 7 and the delivery of humanitarian assistance to Gaza.

 The top US diplomat has travelled several times to the region to finalise the truce agreement.
-Later on Thursday, the US secretary of state met with Arab diplomats from across the region.
+On Thursday, he said the gaps to secure an agreement are narrowing, but there are still “real challenges” in the talks.

 Blinken is set to conclude his trip in Israel.
 The visit will be his first since officials from Biden’s Democratic Party have intensified their criticism of Israeli Prime Minister Netanyahu.